mahalisyarifuddin/PreferenceRank/README.md

 2. Open it in any modern browser.
 3. Start ranking!

 That's it!
 No installation needed.

-Feel free to customize the source code to your needs.
+You are also feel free to customize the source code to your needs.

 ## Key Features
 - **Flexible Input**: Rank anything you want - characters, foods, movies, travel destinations, you name it;